 Dieter Bauer is project assistant at the Institute of Architectural Theory, Art History and Cultural Studies.
 He studied architecture at Graz University of Technology and the University of Naples Federico II.
 At the same time, he worked for various architectural practices, such as Atelier-A and keep-architektur.
 His involvement in the FWF Austrian Science Fund’s project “Architekturforschung in buddhistischer Architektur in Dolpo/Nepal” (Architectural Research into Buddhist Architecture in Dolpo/Nepal) comprises measurement and documentation work as well as the creation of 2D plans and their three-dimensional representations.

 Martin Boleš has been university assistant at the Institute of Architecture Technology since 2019.
 He studied architecture in Bratislava, Lisbon, Graz, and Copenhagen.
-He currently works for various architectural practices in Switzerland, Germany, and Denmark, such as COBE and Herzog & de Meuron.
+He worked for various architectural practices in Switzerland, Germany, and Denmark, such as COBE and Herzog & de Meuron.
 In 2017, his work as a freelance architect secured his nomination for the Dušan Jurkovič architecture prize and led to his entry in the 2016/17 Slovakian architecture year book.

 Carlotta Bonura has been university assistant at the Institute of Spatial Design since 2020.
 She studied architecture at IUAV Venice and at Graz University of Technology.
 She was a member of the collective kleinraum. and of the editorial team at architecture magazine schauraum.
 She also worked at architectural practices Flores&Prats (Barcelona) and Saiko Architektur (Graz).
 Between 2017 and 2019, she worked as prop assistant for various productions at the theatre Schauspielhaus Graz.
 Since 2018, she has been a freelance set and costume designer, and, together with other artists, founded cultural association OAG Kulturverein which plays an active role in Graz’s cultural scene.
 She is participating in the Graz Year of Culture 2020 with the project Grazotopia.